 In this course, students are introduced to the factors that contribute to the heating and cooling loads in a building, followed by strategies for minimizing energy consumption.
-Criteria considered include acoustics, ventilation, day lighting, solar energy and geometry, shading and control, heating and cooling.
-Integrated/holistic design strategies will encompass energy efficiency, energy conservation, human comfort levels for health and productivity.
-Strategies for passive solar design are combined with day-lighting and ventilation concepts in the context of a sustainable environment.
-Prerequisite: DESI-221
+Criteria considered include acoustics,

 DESI 321 Environmental Systems and Integrated Design 2

 This course embraces a variety of building environmental controls that refer to mechanical systems, duct layout and controls, electric lighting, indoor air quality, transportation, communication, fire safety, water and sewage.
 Examination of the integration of these systems into the overall building and how the selected systems influence the building design and energy consumption characteristics are emphasized.
 Students 1earn that architectural design and the mechanical systems impact on the overall building efficiency and that these are a result of not only the efficiency of the individual components, but of their integration.
 Prerequisite: DESI-320